7 Keys to Getting Sponsored Skateboarding

 They want to see you enjoying yourself, instead of trying too hard to get sponsored.
 The difference shows up in your skating.

 Go with the flow and getting sponsored will happen if it was meant to.
-If it doesn't happen, keep you eyes open, because there's other doors always waiting to be opened.
+If it doesn't happen, keep your eyes open, because there are other doors always waiting to be opened.

 Key #2 - Style Matters in Skateboarding

 When looking for new team riders, sponsors are looking for someone who stands out with their style and originality.

 "It's not who can kickflip the most stairs, it's all about style." - Gailea Momolu

 As cliché as this sounds, be yourself.

 Because there's no one in the world like you, there's no competition and no comparison.
 Let your personality shine.
 Forget what others are doing, and just do you.

 If you watched the finale of Slap's 2012 "One In A Million" contest, you would know that there was no winner chosen that year.

 The reason for this decision was because of the poor attitudes the skaters were having towards the end of the show.
 Because attitudes are contagious, the negativity spread throughout the entire crew, and nobody got sponsored.

 Jamie Thomas was on the last episode, and he was telling the cameras that there's so much more to sponsorship than just skateboarding.